aerographql/documentation/source/_posts/tutorial/getting-started.md

     }
 }
 ```
-*This user list would normally come from your Database using a dedicated service, we will come back to that in a next tutorial about using {% post_link dependency-injection dependency injection %}*
+*This user list would normally come from your Database using a dedicated service, we will come back to that in a next tutorial about using {% post_link tutorial/dependency-injection dependency injection %}*

 Now re run the previous query ... ;) ... this should now work.